gertvd-stanford/cmocean_seadas/README.md

 Kristen Thyng et al. created more user-friendly oceanographic color palettes.
 For more info see her GitHub site: https://github.com/matplotlib/cmocean

 I converted the color palettes into SeaDAS cpd format.
+These color palette definition files will probably work with BEAM or SNAP as well since SeaDAS is based on it.

 Installation: